Exhibits to Explore

 Meddling: The Women Who Built St. Pete

 From the Pinellas Peninsula's first settlers to the trailblazers of today, women have always had a hand in the development of St. Petersburg.
 Referred to as "meddling" by historians for stepping out of gender norms and into male-dominated spaces, these women were politicians, civic leaders, educators, real estate developers, business owners and more.
 Through photographs, info panels, artifacts and video, this exhibit shares the stories of the women who created the Sunshine City.
-This exhibit was made possible through funding by the Adelphi Trust Company, the first trust company in Florida founded, owned and led by women
+This exhibit was made possible through funding by the Adelphi Trust Company, the first trust company in Florida founded, owned and led by women.

-Vote Like It's 1919Vote Like
+Vote Like

 It's 1919